albertattard/spring-boot-camp/docs/01-primer/02-spring.md

 Any Java library, referred to in this section as _dependency_, can take advantage of Spring Boot to improve its adoption.
 Take for example the [Axon Framework](https://axoniq.io/), a [CQRS framework](https://martinfowler.com/bliki/CQRS.html).
 This dependency takes advantage of Spring Boot to simplify the adoption of the same dependency.

-Consider the applications mentioned in the [previous section](#what-is-the-difference-between-spring-framework-and-spring-boot), when we compare an application without Spring Boot with the same version of the application that makes use of Spring boot.
+Consider the applications mentioned in the [previous section](#what-is-the-difference-between-spring-framework-and-spring-boot), when we compare an application without Spring Boot with the same version of the application that makes use of Spring Boot.

 1. Without Spring Boot, we simply imported the dependency.